-.
-Topology-Modifying Functions
+4.3 Topology-Modifying Functions

-1 topology-modifying function in a program tree points to an ciated highlighted component and modifies the topology of the sloping circuit.
+Each topology-modifying function in a program tree points to an associated highlighted component and modifies the topology of the developing circuit.

-The three-argument SERIES division function creates a series position of the modifiable wire or modifiable component with which associated, a copy of the modifiable wire or modifiable component which it is associated, one new modifiable wire (with a writing l), and two new nodes.
-Figure 4 shows the result of applying the IES function to the resistor R1 from figure 3.
-After execution of the IES function, resistors R1 and R7 and modifiable wire Z6 remain ifiable.
-All three are associated with the top-most function in one of hree construction-continuing subtrees of the SERIES function.
+The three-argument SERIES division function creates a series composition of the modifiable wire or modifiable component with which it is associated, a copy of the modifiable wire or modifiable component with which it is associated, one new modifiable wire (with a writing head), and two new nodes.
+Figure 4 shows the result of applying the SERIES function to the resistor R1 from figure 3.
+After execution of the SERIES function, resistors R1 and R7 and modifiable wire Z6 remain modifiable.
+All three are associated with the top-most function in one of the three construction-continuing subtrees of the SERIES function.

-The reader is referred to Koza, Bennett, Andre, and Keane 1999 for a iled description of all the circuit-constructing functions mentioned in.
+The reader is referred to Koza, Bennett, Andre, and Keane 1999 for a detailed description of all the circuit-constructing functions mentioned herein.